eclipse-rcptt/rcptt-website/content/userguide/contexts/preferences/_index.md

 {{< annotatedImage screenshot-preferences-context-editor.png >}}
   <!-- Name -->
- {{< annotate 118 93 605 112 >}}  Context name.
+ {{< annotate 118 93 605 112 >}}Context name.
 This name is automatically synced with file system name.
 Symbols in name which are not allowed in file names are replaced with underscore character.{{< / annotate >}}

   <!-- Tags -->
  {{< annotate 118 119 582 138 >}}Comma-separated list of arbitrary hierarchical tags, i.e. <code>resourcePerspective, jira/PC-1352, windows-only</code>{{< / annotate >}}